Ba4bes/25daysofserverless/Day9EbenezerScrooge/Readme.md

 ## Process

+**Update**: I have cleaned up this code.
+[Click here for the original submission](https://github.com/Ba4bes/25daysofserverless/tree/3f310629738f888a2c27e1fd435ebef0c0c0637e/Day9EbenezerScrooge)

 Azure Function App

 This is a PowerShell Function App.
-It gets triggered by a github webhook and talks to the Github API.
+It gets triggered by a github web hook and talks to the Github API.
 Of course it used emojis, because that makes everything better.

 ![image](./comment.PNG)